codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/deploy_step.png" alt="Deploy Step" title="Deploy Step" class="img img-responsive style-screengrab">

-If we now run build of our application and we pass all tests **Release** and **Deploy** builds will start automatically and deploy our application.
+If we now run a build of our application and we pass all tests the **Release** and **Deploy** builds, we will start an automatic deployment of our application.

 Continuous Deployment is ready.

 ## It's done.

-Continuous deployment pipeline described in this post is of course simplified.
+The continuous deployment pipeline described in this post is of course simplified.
 Between our **Release** and **Deploy** steps we would like to do some additional tests on a production-like environment or introduce [zero downtime deployments](http://codurance.com/services/training/devops-training/), but our approach to any deployment should remain unchanged.

-When we go outside our code we should use your application image.
-The image express set of our application behaviours which are constant for each version of the image.
-Now you also decide how your code is executed and you cannot blame anymore administrators for not installing a wrong version of Java or Ruby.
+When we go outside of our code we should use our application image.
+The image expresses a set of our application behaviours which are consistent for each version of the image.
+Now you also decide how your code is executed and you cannot blame admins anymore for installing a wrong version of Java or Ruby.
-You fully control your application.
+You control your application.